scottmillers/Terraform/aws/bioinformatics/docs/omics-r2r-error.md

 ## Problem Statement

 - We have been using the Omics Ready2Run worfklows
-- We have been successful running the NVIDIA Parabricks Germline HaplotypeCaller WGS for up to 50X
+- We have been successful running the NVIDIA Parabricks Germline HaplotypeCaller WGS for up to 50X as of August 2023
-- We were able to successfully run the workflow with the same account permissions, and the same data, in August 2023
 - As of November 1 2023, we are unable to run the workflow with the same account permissions, and the same data

 ## What are the error messages?